 Surgical Techniques – Total Knee Replacement

-In addition, Dr. Zehr has developed a safe and innovative program to provide total knee replacement as an “outpatient surgery”.
+In addition, Dr. Zehr has developed a safe and innovative program to provide total knee replacement on an outpatient basis.
 Younger, healthy patients can completely avoid a hospital setting and its inherent risks.
-YOU get your knee replacement and go directly home shortly afterward…the same day!
-This is the “front edge” of hip and knee replacement technology across the country and is quickly becoming the preferred setting for the young, active, working patient who needs to recover quickly to get back to their family and lifestyle.
-Check it out at ….
-Seaside Surgery Center in Naples, FL where Dr. Zehr and colleagues are setting the bar very high in the innovative programs to provide patients the best cutting edge technology available in the country.
+You get your knee replacement and go directly home shortly afterward…the same day!
+This is the front edge of hip and knee replacement technology across the country and is quickly becoming the preferred setting for the young, active patient who needs to recover quickly to get back to their family and lifestyle.
+Visit Seaside Surgery Center in Naples, FL where Dr. Zehr and colleagues are setting the bar very high in the innovative programs to provide patients the best orthopedic technology available in the country.